A mother’s inspiration: “How my mom’s brave actions helped shape my future”

 My mother was arrested several times during the civil rights movement.
 During this particular jail stay, she wrote her story on a roll of prison toilet paper, describing her fight for equality and freedom and why it was important to her.
 The passage on that roll that means the most to me is when she talks about her mother telling her not to “get in jail.”

 In response, she writes: “Mommy, I don’t mind being in jail, as long as I know one day, when I have children of my own, they will have privilege and can do the things we are fighting so hard for today.”

-As I remember my mother fondly, this cherished story of hers is a constant reminder to me that no matter what it is that drives us, that inspires us, we have to take action—in order to make it real.
+As I remember my mother fondly, this cherished story of hers is a constant reminder to me that no matter what drives us, inspires us, we have to take action in order to make a difference.

 It is our hope that on this national day of service, our employees in the United States and Puerto Rico will be inspired to live into Our Credo values and honor Dr. King’s legacy by giving back and serving the communities where they work and live.
 In our commitment to take care of the world, one person at a time—to, in effect, change the world—it’s not just our aspirations and inspirations that set us apart.
 It’s what we do to help make them come true.